Supplier Terms and Conditions

 The rights and remedies reserved to Buyer in this Contract shall be cumulative with, and additional to, all other or further remedies provided in law or equity.
 Without limiting the foregoing, should any goods fail to conform to the warranties set forth in these Terms or under applicable law, Buyer shall notify Seller and Seller shall, if requested by Buyer, reimburse Buyer for all incidental and consequential damages caused by such nonconforming goods, including, but not limited to, costs, expenses and losses incurred by Buyer (including all legal fees. expert fees and other costs): (a) in inspecting, sorting, repairing or replacing such nonconforming goods; (b) resulting from production interruptions; (c) conducting recall campaigns or other corrective service actions; and (d) claims for personal injury (including death) or property damage caused by such nonconforming goods.
 If requested by Buyer, Seller will enter into a separate agreement for the administration or processing of warranty chargebacks for nonconforming goods.

-In addition to any right of setoff or recoupment provided by law, all amounts due to Seller shall be considered net of indebtedness of Seller and its affiliates/subsidiaries to Buyer and its affiliates/subsidiaries; and Buyer shall have the right to setoff against or to recoup from any amounts due to Seller and its affiliates/subsidiaries from Buyer and its affiliates/subsidiaries.
+In addition to any right of setoff or recoupment provided by law, all amounts due to Seller shall be considered net of indebtedness of Seller and its affiliates/subsidiaries to Buyer and its affiliates/subsidiaries; and Buyer shall have the right to setoff against or to recoup any and all sums which Seller owes to Buyer under any Purchase Order or otherwise against and from any amounts due to Seller and its affiliates/subsidiaries from Buyer and its affiliates/subsidiaries.
 If an obligation of Seller or any of its subsidiaries or affiliates to Buyer or any of its subsidiaries or affiliates is disputed, contingent or unliquidated, Buyer or any of its subsidiaries or affiliates may defer payment of all or any portion of the amount due until such obligation is resolved.
 Without limiting the generality of the foregoing and by way of example only, in the event of a bankruptcy of Seller, if all of the Purchase Orders between Buyer and Seller have not been assumed, then Buyer may defer payment to Seller, via an administrative hold or otherwise, for goods against potential rejection and other damages.

 Seller shall not, without first obtaining the written consent of Buyer, in any manner advertise or publish the fact that Seller has contracted to furnish Buyer with any goods or services, or use any trademarks or trade names of Buyer in Seller’s advertising or promotional materials.